 What is a triple-glazed window?

+Simply put, triple glazing is 3 panes of glass instead of 2, or in some instances 1.
 In 1970, over 90% of British homes had single glazing – just one pane of glass per window to keep out the cold.
 Then, to combat heat loss, mould, condensation and subpar security, double-glazing took off.
 By the year 2000, around three-in-four British homes had two panes per window instead of one.

 Since then, researchers and designers have consistently improved the performance of double-glazed windows to make them even better at capturing heat from the sun and retaining it on cold days, without compromising on light transmission.

-Today, triple-glazed glass – three panes instead of two – is used in the most energy-efficient windows.
+Today, triple glazed glass – three panes instead of two – is used in the most energy-efficient windows.
 Like double-glazing, triple-glazing uses sealed cavities filled with inert gas between the panes to minimise heat loss.
 The most advanced triple-glazing also uses special invisible coatings (called ‘low-e’ glass) to increase thermal performance further.